Build an Image by specifying a Dockerfile location

 docker build . -t my-web-app

-If your Dockerfile is in another folder then you need to specify it explicitly with:
+If your Dockerfile is in a different folder, specify it explicitly with:

 docker build . -t my-web-app -f subfolder/Dockerfile

 Codefresh supports a similar syntax as well.
 The

 dockerfile property of the build step can accept a full path.

 This pipeline checks out the source code of the repository and then builds a Dockerfile found at the subfolder

 docker while still keeping as Docker context the root directory.

 You could also change the Docker build context by editing the

 working_directory property.
 By default, it looks at the root folder of the project, but any subfolder path is also valid.